solana-developers/professional-education/README.md

 ## Training Offering

-**3 days full time in-classroom**, or **10 x 2 hour remote lessons**.
-We will likely expand this to four 4 days / 13 lessons in future.
+**3 days **full-time** in-classroom**, or **10 x 2-hour remote lessons**.
+We will likely expand this to four 4 days / 13 lessons in the future.

 **Audience**: aimed at anyone proficient in Typescript, that wants to learn blockchain.

-The aim is to focus on the wider audience of people that want/need to build things, rather than blockchain enthusiasts or Rust programmers.
+The aim is to focus on the wider audience of people who want/need to build things, rather than blockchain enthusiasts or Rust programmers.
 Hence blockchain or cryptography knowledge is not required.

-**Student time** is 10AM to 4PM
+**Student time** is 10 AM to 4 PM.

-**Instructor time** is 9AM to 5PM
+**Instructor time** is 9 AM to 5 PM.

-**Class sizes**: generally between 10 and 15 people - you want to spend time with every student, larger class sizes get difficult to manage for a single instructor.
+**Class sizes**: generally between 10 and 15 people - you want to spend time with every student, and larger class sizes get difficult to manage for a single instructor.

-**Lead time**: 1 month minimum, ideally six weeks
+**Lead time**: 1-month minimum, ideally six weeks

 **Roles**:

-​ 1 x Instructor and event responsible individual
+​ 1 x Instructor and event-responsible individual

 ​ 1 x Onsite coordinator (student wrangling, catering, building access, equipment installation)